Recession grips Hong Kong, protesters defiant | DW | 15.11.2019

 For the whole year 2019, the statistics office forecast a contraction of 1.3%, reversing an estimate of sluggish growth in the zero to one-percent range.

-If confirmed by year's end, it would mark the first annual decline since 2009 as the world was in the grip of a global financial crisis.
+If confirmed by year's end, it would mark the first annual decline since 2009 as the world, when in the grip of a global financial crisis.

 ipj/ng (Reuters, AFP)